-How to Replace Spark Plugs on Mercury 20HP Outboard
+How to Replace Mercury 20HP Outboard Spark Plugs

-Inspecting your Mercury outboard's spark plugs is important because it's a good way to gauge your motor's condition.
+Inspecting a Mercury outboard's spark plugs is a good way to gauge the engine's condition.
 Rather than reinstalling the old spark plugs, some people prefer to change them upon inspection because they're so inexpensive to replace.
+Watch the video above and follow the steps below to change the spark plugs on a Mercury 20HP outboard.

-Tools and Parts Needed - Mercury Outboard Spark Plug Replacement
+Tools and Parts - Mercury 20 Outboard Spark Plug Replacement

 - 3/8th ratchet